-Sree: We have been engaging with Godrej Group on different issues over the years.
+Sree: We have been engaging with another major Indian Conglomerate Group on different issues over the years.
 For example, in December 2012, we wrote a letter to the chairman, highlighting the growing need to source palm oil more responsibly.
 In his response, he accepted the issues and mentioned all the changes that they were making there.

-More recently in 2019, as plastic packaging was becoming a more serious issue, we highlighted this and introduced them to a firm, Polymateria, which came up with a solution for biodegradable packaging.
-The CEO of Godrej Consumer Products got in touch with the company and began a pilot program.
-Godrej even helped Polymateria get their certification in India so that they could scale up their solutions.
+More recently in 2019, as plastic packaging was becoming a more serious issue, we highlighted this and introduced them to a firm, which came up with a solution for biodegradable packaging.
+The CEO of the Group's Consumer Products business got in touch with the company and began a pilot program.
+The Group even helped the Packaging Company get their certification in India so that they could scale up their solutions.